doxx/bombdrop/README.md

-# BombDrop: Apple mDNS Cache Pressure Tool
+# bombdrop: Apple mDNS Cache Pressure Tool

 ## Overview

-BombDrop is a network testing tool that demonstrates a vulnerability in Apple's mDNSResponder service, which can cause severe performance degradation across Apple devices.
+bombdrop is a network testing tool that demonstrates a vulnerability in Apple's mDNSResponder service, which can cause severe performance degradation across Apple devices across an entire network.
 By generating a high volume of specially crafted mDNS (multicast DNS) announcements, this tool can overwhelm the mDNS cache in Apple devices, causing service disruption and affecting Bonjour/Air services.

 ## Technical Background